Graph cohomologies and rational homotopy type of configuration spaces: The chain

-Here $\alpha:i\rightarrow j$ and $p_{i,j}(\Delta)$ is the pullback of the projection.
-The notation coincide with the definition of the differential given in the previous section.
-The differential multiplies by the diagonal class only when removing the edge disconnect components.
-On the other hand, the differential in $E[n]$ is given by it always multiplies by the diagonal class.
-The differentials $\delta$ and $d$ com be therefore written as $\delta=\delta_{int}+\delta_{ext}$ and $d=d_{int}+d_{ext}$ (see \textit{Remark }\ref{differential}), and $d_{ext}=\delta_{ext}$.
+always multiplies by the diagonal class.
+The differentials $\delta$ and $d$ can be therefore written as $\delta=\delta_{\mathrm{int}}+\delta_{\ext}$ and $d=d_{\mathrm{int}}+d_{\ext}$ (see \emph{Remark }\ref{differential}), and $d_{\ext}=\delta_{\ext}$.
 Removing an edge in a cycle leaves the number of components unchanged, while removing edges in a forest disconnects components, so from the point where $S$ is a spanning forest the two complexes are the same. \end{remark}

-We prove that there is an isomorphism of chain complexes between $\mathcal{C}_{BS}^{\ast}(\Gamma)/I$ and $R_n(A,\Gamma)$. \begin{lemma} The Arnold relation implies that elements $G_{S}\in R_n$ such that $S$ is a graph with a component containing a cycle are zero. \end{lemma} \begin{proof} We start by proving that if $S$ is a cycle then the corresponding element in $R_n$ is zero.
-The proof is done by induction on the length of the cycles.
-We start by the case where the graph $S$ is $K_{3}$ with vertices $a$, $b$, $c$ so $s(v)=G_{a,b}G_{b,c}G_{a,c}$.
-Now the Arnold relation assures that